sonata-project/ecommerce/docs/en/reference/installation.rst

         new Sonata\PaymentBundle\SonataPaymentBundle(),

-- run the easy-extends:generate command, this command will generate the Application entities required by the Sonata's Bundles
+- Run the ``easy-extends:generate`` command, this command will generate the Application entities required by the Sonata's Bundles

 ::